Daron976/To-Do-List/README.md

 ### Deployment

-- Run `npm start` in order to start a local live server.
+- Run `npm start` in an intergrated terminal in order to start a local live server.
 - Or try the [Live Demo](https://livedemo.com) (if available)